beckerg/ksf/README.md

-## knsf - Kernel Network Service Framework for FreeBSD
+## ksf - Kernel Sockets Framework for FreeBSD

-*knsf* is a lightweight kernel network service framework for the purpose of building simple network services that run in the FreeBSD kernel.
+*ksf* is a lightweight kernel network service framework for the purpose of building simple network services that run in the FreeBSD kernel.
 The motivation for this project was to build some generally useful RPC handling software that is capable of both low-latency and high throughput,